Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Create a script: Upload your script directly to the platform.

-• Select an avatar: Use one of 230 virtual avatars or create your own.
+• Select an avatar: Use one of 200-plus virtual avatars or create your own.
 The avatar’s mouth syncs with the AI voice delivering your script.

-• Final edit: Customize the background, on-screen text and supporting footage to ensure your message is clear and on-brand.
+• Final edit: Customize the background, on-screen text and supporting visuals to ensure your message is clear and on-brand.

 Cesar turns to Synthesia when speed and localization are key. “[It’s great for] creating branded explainer videos fast, especially when I need to localize content across languages,” Cesar said.

-Synthesia is on the pricier side.
-If budget is a concern, you may want to explore alternatives, but review their trial outputs carefully to see if the video quality matches Synthesia’s.
+Synthesia’s higher-tier plans are on the pricier side.
+If budget is a concern, you may want to explore alternatives, but review their trial outputs carefully to see whether the video quality matches Synthesia’s.

-Synthesia provides human-like AI presenters for training and marketing videos.
+Synthesia uses AI avatars to present slide-based training, explainer and marketing videos.
 Source: Synthesia

 Using AI for videos — what you need to know